jackiehjm/stx-docs/doc/source/dist_cloud/upgrading-the-systemcontroller-using-the-cli.rst

         +--------------+--------------------------------------+

     This will make a copy of the system data to be used in the upgrade.
-    Configuration changes are not allowed after this point until the swact to controller-1 is completed.
+    Configuration changes must not be made after this point, until the upgrade is completed.

     The following upgrade state applies once this command is executed.
 Run the :command:`system upgrade-show` command to verify the status of the upgrade.